 However, without surgery, a person with a torn ACL is at risk for continued knee instability.
 Each time the knee gives out, the cartilage in the knee is at risk for increased damage, which is very difficult to repair and can lead to arthritis later in life.

 About ACL reconstruction surgery at Children’s

-The surgery for ACL tears is performed by the accomplished pediatric orthopaedic surgery team at Children’s.
-Orthopaedic surgery teams at Children’s provide next-generation care to children from throughout the Upper Midwest and consistently perform some of the most cutting-edge surgical procedures available, including minimally invasive surgery, when appropriate.
+The surgery for ACL tears is performed by the accomplished pediatric orthopedic surgery team at Children’s.
+Orthopedic surgery teams at Children’s provide next-generation care to children from throughout the Upper Midwest and consistently perform some of the most cutting-edge surgical procedures available, including minimally invasive surgery, when appropriate.
 ACL recontruction surgery is performed at Children’s – Minneapolis, Children’s – St. Paul, and Children’s Minnetonka.

 - If you are a family member and you’d like to make an appointment at our clinic locations in Minneapolis or St. Paul, please call Children’s Orthopedic Clinic main line at 651-220-5700.